by Bob Reyer

 Anyway, back in our real world, Leap Week, 2/29/96, saw all DC & Marvel super-hero books suspend publication to make way for twelve Amalgam titles:

 Magneto & the Magnetic Men

-As you can see by some of the titles, the blended universes (all of a sudden I’m craving a daiquiri, funny that)– sorry, moving on—the conjoined slate of books featured interesting surprises as to what bits of each character’s history made the cut, and wonderfully involved and self-aware stories by talents such as Mark Waid, Karl & Barbara Kessel, Gerard Jones, and Chuck Dixon, and fabulous art by Gary Frank, Mike Wieringo, Jim Balent, Howard Porter, Jose Garcia-Lopez, Dave Gibbons and John Byrne.
+As you can see by some of the titles, the blended universe (all of a sudden I’m craving a daiquiri, funny that — sorry, moving on) was presented in a conjoined slate of books which featured interesting surprises as to what bits of each character’s history made the cut, and wonderfully involved and self-aware stories by talents such as Mark Waid, Karl & Barbara Kessel, Gerard Jones, and Chuck Dixon, and fabulous art by Gary Frank, Mike Wieringo, Jim Balent, Howard Porter, Jose Garcia-Lopez, Dave Gibbons and John Byrne.

 About a year later, with some new creators on board (Keith Giffen, Ty Templeton, Kurt Busiek, John Romita, Jr., Val Semeiks, Bryan Hitch, Paul Smith– among others) 12 new Amalgam titles hit the stands:

 Super-Soldier, Man of War